-The tenancy began on July 1, 2012 with a monthly subsidized rent of \$910.00 payable on the 1st day of each month.
-The tenant paid a security deposit of \$560.50 and a pet deposit of \$560.50 at the start of the tenancy.
+The tenancy began on November 15, 2011 with a current monthly rent of \$1650.00 payable on the 1st day of each month.
+The tenant paid a security deposit of \$700.00 at the start of the tenancy.

-The parties agreed that the tenant received the 10 Day Notice to End Tenancy for Unpaid Rent on February 2, 2017.
-The outstanding rent amount as per the Notice was \$429.00 which was due on February 1, 2017.
-A copy of the 10 Day Notice was not on file but the landlord provided oral testimony with respect to the form and content of the Notice which was not disputed by the tenant.
+The parties agreed that the tenant received the 10 Day Notice to End Tenancy for Unpaid Rent on March 29, 2017.
+The outstanding rent amount as per the Notice was \$4950.00 which was payable for the months of January, February and March 2017.

-The landlord testified that the tenant did not pay the full amount of the arrears indicated on the Notice within five days of being served.
-The tenant paid the balance outstanding on February 17, 2017 and was issued a receipt for use & occupancy only.
+The landlord testified that the tenant did not pay the full amount of the arrears indicated on the Notice within five days of being served and that the full amount is still outstanding.
 The tenant acknowledged the outstanding rent was not paid within 5 days after receiving the notice.

-The tenant's application to cancel the 10 Day Notice was filed on February 6, 2017 within the time period permitted under the Act.
+Rather the tenant argues that he should be held responsible for the full amount as he had co-tenants living with him who all moved out without paying their portion.
+The tenant's application to cancel the 10 Day Notice was filed on April 3, 2017 within the time period permitted under the Act.